eugenegancw/CS4225_assignments/Assignment 2/README.md

     combine weather data with the Citi bike data to get some important features for making predictions.

--   Using the Databricks platform, we worked with Spark and used Python as a language of choice.
+-   Using the Databricks platform, I worked with Spark and used Python as a language of choice.

 The notebook consists of the following steps: